IsaacScript/isaacscript/docs/gotchas.md

 Property '__bitFlagsBrand' is missing in type 'TearFlagValue' but required in type '{ readonly __bitFlagsBrand: TearFlagValue; }'.
 ```

 This error is because `TearFlag` is not exactly the same thing as `BitFlags<TearFlag>`.
+(The former must be equal to one specific flag, and the latter can be 0 or more flags.)

 To solve this problem, you can use the `bitFlags` helper function, which will cast the flag for you:

 ```ts
 // TypeScript code